RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/23-ISA.md

 <sup>11</sup> Wherefore my bowels shall sound like an harp for Moab, and mine inward parts for Kirharesh.
 <sup>12</sup> And it shall come to pass, when it is seen that Moab is weary on the high place, that he shall come to his sanctuary to pray; but he shall not prevail.
 <sup>13</sup> This [is] the word that the LORD hath spoken concerning Moab since that time.
-<sup>14</sup> But now the LORD hath spoken, saying, Within three years, as the years of an hireling, and the glory of Moab shall be contemned, with all that great multitude; and the remnant [shall be] very small [and] feeble .
+<sup>14</sup> But now the LORD hath spoken, saying, Within three years, as the years of an hireling, and the glory of Moab shall be contemned, with all that great multitude; and the remnant [shall be] very small [and] feeble.
 ## Chapter 17

 <sup>1</sup> The burden of Damascus.
 Behold, Damascus is taken away from [being] a city, and it shall be a ruinous heap.